Trump Tower: 1980s

 Trump bought full-page advertisements in multiple newspapers and magazines to advertise his new tower.
 The first tenants included Asprey and Ludwig Beck, who moved into the building before its planned opening in early 1983.
 The grand opening of the atrium and stores was held on February 14, 1983, with the apartments and offices following shortly afterwards.
 The tower's forty ground-level stores opened for business on November 30, 1983.
 At the building's dedication, Mayor Koch said, "This is not your low-income housing project ... of which we need many.
 But we also need accommodations, uh, for those who can afford to pay a lot of money and bring a lot of taxes into the city."
 By August 1983, the construction loan for Trump Tower's construction had been paid off using the $260 million revenue from the sale of 85% of the 263 condominium units.
 Ninety-one units, representing over a third of the tower's total housing stock, had sold for more than $1 million.
 The first residents were set to begin moving in that month.

 Despite the destruction of the Bonwit Teller store's building, the flagship store itself was able to keep operating at the site, having signed a lease for 80,000 sqft within the lower-levels' shopping area.
-The controversy over the destruction of the Bonwit Teller decorations had largely passed: in August 1983, one New York Times reporter wrote that "the only negative comments about Donald Trump these days are given off the record."
+The controversy over the destruction of the Bonwit Teller decorations had largely subsided: In August 1983, one New York Times reporter wrote that "the only negative comments about Donald Trump these days are given off the record."
 By then, there were forty high-end outfits that had opened stores in the tower.
 These included Buccellati, Charles Jourdan brands, Mondi, and Fila.
 Trump said in 1985 that there were more than a hundred stores wanting to move into a space in the tower.
 Around this time, he began describing the tower as "something of a New York landmark."
 By 1986, between 15% and 20% of the tower's original stores had closed or moved to another location.
 The commercial rents were the highest of any building along Fifth Avenue at the time, with retail space in the atrium costing 450 $/ft2 per year.
 One writer for Vanity Fair magazine noted that as tenants were evicted from the tower's atrium due to high rents, several of them sued the Trump Organization for issues such as overbilling and illegal lease termination.